 Crawford, L., & Ketterlin-Geller, L. (2013).
 Middle school teachers’ assignment of test accommodations.
 The Teacher Educator, 48(1), 29–45. https://doi.org/10.1080/08878730.2012.740152

-In this study interviewing special education teachers about knowledge of accommodations and decision-making processes, despite the many accommodations permitted under states' laws averaging 47 different accommodations, a narrower set of about nine were specifically identified as typically used.
+Despite the many accommodations permitted under states' laws averaging 47 different accommodations, interviews of special education teachers about knowledge of accommodations and decision-making processes yielded that a narrower set of about nine were typically used.

 Twenty middle school teachers from nine schools in five U.S. states (California, Idaho, New York, Oregon, and Texas) participated in interviews for this study.
 The teachers were special education directors or were the only special education teacher at their school.
 The researchers reported on the demographics of the schools and about the gender and work experience of each teacher-participant.